techybolek/platform/products/greg/modules/samples/README.txt

 7.) ws-client

 The WS Registry API exposes a complete set of registry operations that can be accessed through Web Service calls.
 This sample explains how to uses the WS Registry API as an client.

+8.) ws-executor

+This sample explains how the Web Service Executor can be used in lifecycle configurations to invoke a Web Service in a synchronous manner.